 As of the time of writing (August 2020), there has been an explosion of great content on LinkedIn.
 Many more small business owners are using the platform in a much more social and engaging way than ever before.

 Content is generally much more professional and business-oriented than Facebook.
 Users are creating community and nurturing their audience in a much more holistic and human way.
-It is now much more acceptable to post funny pictures, memes and personal content on LinkedIn than it was even a year ago.
+It is now much more acceptable to post funny pictures, memes, and personal content on LinkedIn than it was even a year ago.
 So, be yourself on LinkedIn, but be professional.
 Remember you are always representing your brand.

 Posts have a character limit of 1300 which is around 200 words.
 You need to be focused in your writing to get your message across.
 Don’t forget to tag your post with 3 hashtags which helps LinkedIn to categorise your post.
 Other users can follow a hashtag, so it’s a good idea to create a brand hashtag and use it consistently in your posts.

 Posts will “float” around LinkedIn in feeds for around 2-7 days depending on the amount of engagement (reactions and comments).
 So if you want to remain visible, it’s a good idea to post at least once a day.
-Weekends are a great time to post because less people are posting so you are more likely to reach more potential customers.
+Weekends are a great time to post because fewer people are posting so you are more likely to reach more potential customers.

 LinkedIn articles are essentially blogs.
-These stay visible on your profile for ever or until you delete them.
-Articles are longer form content and do not have a character limit.
+These stay visible on your profile forever or until you delete them.
+Articles are longer-form content and do not have a character limit.
 If you have a blog on your website, you can upload it into the content management system on LinkedIn, which is called Pulse, but it’s a good idea to change the title or first paragraph a little so it does not get flagged as plagiarism by Google.

 LinkedIn curate thought leadership articles on Pulse and push them out to a wider audience each day, so this can be a good way to grow your authority.

 Your network is incredibly important on LinkedIn.
 Take time to connect with your ideal client – searching for people on LinkedIn is incredibly powerful – but that’s a topic for another time.
 The number of connections you have on LinkedIn is not as important as the quality of those connections.
-There’s little point having 10,000 connections if none of them ever engage with your content.
+There’s little point in having 10,000 connections if none of them ever engage with your content.
 Focus on growing relevant connections – people who are interested in what you offer and those who produce great quality content that interests you.
 If your feed is not inspiring you, you need to sort your network out.

 Every so often, it’s a good idea to do a little housekeeping and remove connections that are dormant or not relevant – that way, you are more likely to be talking to your ideal client and your feed remains uplifting and useful.

-Social proof or word-of-mouth-marketing is one of the most powerful ways to attract new clients, and it’s FREE!
+Social proof or word-of-mouth marketing is one of the most powerful ways to attract new clients, and it’s FREE!
 Whenever you work with someone, make sure you give them a recommendation on LinkedIn.
 It grows their authority as a respected provider, it increases trust and it helps people to get to know what they do.

 Use your recommendations in your LinkedIn posts on a regular basis so your potential clients can see what your previous clients think of you.